Lolu chungechunge lwabekwa kunqolobane. Uyacelwa ubuze umbuzo omusha uma udinga usizo.

 The default of "Use system proxy settings" should piggyback on your IE/Windows "LAN" settings, but you also could try "No proxy" to see whether that makes any difference.

 Also, to rule out other extensions as a possible culprit, could you test in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 If Firefox is not running: Hold down the Shift key when starting Firefox.